|

 The Georgiana Institute was formed by the Stehli’s, to spread information

-about Auditory Integration Training and
+about AIT and

 they arranged for Dr. Berard